Chapter Contents

 - State-of-the-Art – Active Deorbit Systems (13.4)

 The information described below is not intended to be exhaustive but provides an overview of current state-of-the-art technologies and their development status as discussed in open literature.
 Companies mentioned in this chapter are presented as informational only and do not represent an endorsement by NASA.
 There is no intention of mentioning certain companies and omitting others based on their technologies or relationship with NASA.
 It should be noted that TRL designations may vary with changes specific to payload, mission requirements, reliability considerations, and/or the environment in which performance was demonstrated.
-Readers are highly encouraged to reach out to companies for further information regarding the performance and TRL of described technology.
+Readers are highly encouraged to reach out to companies for further information regarding the performance and TRL of the technologies described.

 Definitions

-- Deorbit refers to lowering spacecraft’s orbital altitude, also referred to as Decay.
+- Deorbit refers to lowering spacecraft’s orbital altitude, also referred to as decay.

 - Decay refers to a gradual decrease of the distance between a spacecraft and the Earth.